 1. Monitoring activities.

-The Office is responsible for monitoring grant, subrecipient and contract supported activities to assure compliance with Federal requirements and that performance goals are being achieved.
+The Office is responsible for monitoring grant, subrecipient and contract-supported activities to ensure compliance with Federal requirements and that performance goals are being achieved.
 In accordance with 45 CFR §75.342 (also 2 CFR §200.328), Monitoring and reporting program performance, subrecipient monitoring must cover each program, function and activity.
 In addition to audits conducted in accordance with 2 CFR §200 and s.
 215.97, F.S., as revised, OEL may conduct or arrange for monitoring of the ELC's activities.
 Such monitoring activities may include onsite visits by OEL staff or contracted consultants, limited scope audits as defined by 2 CFR §200, and/or other procedures.
 By entering into the agreement, the ELC agrees to comply and cooperate with any monitoring procedures/processes OEL deems appropriate.
-The ELC further agrees to comply and cooperate with any inspections, reviews, investigations or audits deemed necessary by the HHS, the Florida DFS or the Florida Auditor General.
+The ELC further agrees to comply and cooperate with any inspections, reviews, investigations or audits deemed necessary by the Office, the Florida DFS, the Florida Auditor General, HHS, Inspector Generals of federal and state agencies, the Comptroller General of the United States or any of their duly authorized representatives.